makinteract/admission_docs/international.md

 ### List of up to 3 possible supervisors

 You should clearly indicate in your application up to 3 faculty members you would like to work with.
 Once granted acceptance, you will work in one of these professors' labs, so please make sure to visit our [faculty's lab websites](https://id.kaist.ac.kr/index.php?mid=faculty).
 We also encourage you to contact the professors you would like to work with or lab representatives in advance.
-This list can be submitted as a separate file, **or** the names of the possible advisors should be inclued in the statement of purpose.
+This list can be submitted as a separate file, **or** the names of the possible advisors should be included in the statement of purpose.

 ### Porfolio of previous work